-- 2.a.
+2.a.
 If the only access to the station is via a privately-owned road, track, or access route, you'll need to provide us a legal Right of Way.
-This confirms that: - our access won't be hindered in any way at any time. - the owner must maintain the access route at their expense for as long as the station is operational. - we won't be charged any fees for accessing or maintaining this road.
+This confirms that:

+- our access won't be hindered in any way at any time. - the owner must maintain the access route at their expense for as long as the station is operational. - we won't be charged any fees for accessing or maintaining this road.

-4. For Type 1 and Type 2 pumping stations, make provisions to allow access for an 18,000L tanker.
-If this isn't possible, make sure a maintenance/pump recovery vehicle (fitted with a Hiab) can park up and offload a mobile generator adjacent to the kiosk and a mobile pump adjacent to the wet well.
-For Type 3 pumping stations, make provisions to allow access for a tanker with sufficient capacity to completely empty the wet well (including any provision for storage above the stop levels) and any resulting upstream in-sewer storage, up to a maximum of 22,000 litres.
+3. For Type 1 and Type 2 pumping stations, make provisions to allow access for an 18,000L tanker.

+4. For Type 3 pumping stations, make provisions to allow access for a tanker with sufficient capacity to completely empty the wet well (including any provision for storage above the stop levels) and any resulting upstream in-sewer storage, up to a maximum of 22,000 litres.
-The dimensions for a 18,000L tanker are approximately 11.6m L x 2.8m W x 3.8m H.

-- 7. We won't consider tanker access if it needs to cross a bridge that isn't part of the public highway or owned by the Highway Authority. - 8.
-Access is required 24 hours a day, 365 days a year.
+7. We won't consider tanker access if it needs to cross a bridge that isn't part of the public highway or owned by the Highway Authority.

+8. Access is required 24 hours a day, 365 days a year.
 The right to remove trees and other obstructions will be clearly set out in the easement.
-The owner should always approach us early in the adoptions process if they need an easement over private land. - 9.
-Our maintenance vehicles and road tankers must not need special permissions, permits, temporary signals or prior parking restrictions to access the land.
-They also won't be able to give any notice to landowners. - 10.
-You'll need to provide appropriate visibility splays at junctions/bends for safe access and have a seasonal maintenance regime as appropriate to control the vegetation growing. - 11.
-Ensure that the parking spaces don't straddle and/or restrict any public or private right of way.
-Design these appropriately so that there's access to the relevant areas at all times. - 12.
-Make sure parking for a second operational vehicle is available within or immediately adjacent to the pumping station compound without the need for traffic management or parking bay suspensions. - 13.
-Design site access from the nearest public highway in accordance with HSG136.
-Avoid the need for reversing and make sure to follow these guidelines: - a.
+The owner should always approach us early in the adoptions process if they need an easement over private land.

+9. Our maintenance vehicles and road tankers must not need special permissions, permits, temporary signals or prior parking restrictions to access the land.
+They also won't be able to give any notice to landowners.

+10. You'll need to provide appropriate visibility splays at junctions/bends for safe access and have a seasonal maintenance regime as appropriate to control the vegetation growing.

+11. Ensure that the parking spaces don't straddle and/or restrict any public or private right of way.
+Design these appropriately so that there's access to the relevant areas at all times.

+12. Make sure parking for a second operational vehicle is available within or immediately adjacent to the pumping station compound without the need for traffic management or parking bay suspensions.

+13. Design site access from the nearest public highway in accordance with HSG136.
+Avoid the need for reversing and make sure to follow these guidelines:

+- a.
 Vehicles should be able to enter the site facing forward, navigate the site by means of a designated one-way 'traffic route', and leave the site facing forward.
 If this isn't possible... - b.
 Vehicles should be able to enter the site facing forward, navigate the site by means of a designated 'traffic route', and turn at either a 'banjo' or 'hammerhead' designed for vehicle manoeuvring.
 If this isn't possible... - c.
 Vehicles should be able to enter and exit the site via different gates to remove the need for turning on-site.